-Our evaluation of the Directors' assessment of the Group's and the Company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the directors' assessment of the group's and the company's ability to continue to adopt the going concern basis of accounting included:

-- Reviewing the Directors' assessment of the Group and Company's financial position, including the liquidity of its assets, updated loan covenant analysis of each of the Group's facilities and stress testing; - Obtaining evidence to support the key assumptions driving the Directors' assessment; and - Reviewing the operational resilience of the Group and Company and oversight of key third party service providers.
+- Reviewing the Directors' assessment of the group and Company's financial position and forecasts, including the liquidity of its assets, updated loan covenant analysis of facilities and understanding the severity of stress testing performed; and - Reading and evaluating the adequacy of the disclosures made in the financial statements in relation to going concern.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group's and the Company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group's and the company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.

-In auditing the financial statements, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

-However, because not all future events or conditions can be predicted, this conclusion is not a guarantee as to the Group's and the Company's ability to continue as a going concern.
+However, because not all future events or conditions can be predicted, this conclusion is not a guarantee as to the group's and the company's ability to continue as a going concern.

-In relation to the Directors' reporting on how they have applied the UK Corporate Governance Code, we have nothing material to add or draw attention to in relation to the Directors' statement in the financial statements about whether the Directors considered it appropriate to adopt the going concern basis of accounting.
+In relation to the directors' reporting on how they have applied the UK Corporate Governance Code, we have nothing material to add or draw attention to in relation to the directors' statement in the financial statements about whether the directors considered it appropriate to adopt the going concern basis of accounting.

-Our responsibilities and the responsibilities of the Directors with respect to going concern are described in the relevant sections of this report.
+Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.